 - Free Trial: Free forever

-- Add-Ons: Credit card payments, invoicing, payroll—all for additional costs
+- Add-Ons: Credit card payments, invoicing, payroll—some for additional costs

 Best for Bookkeepers : FreshBooks